IBE160/SG-Awesome-like-KI/docs/sprint-artifacts/4-2-ai-quiz-generation-selectable-length.md

 **Architectural Alignment:**

-*   The implemented solution aligns well with the high-level architecture described in `docs/architecture.md`, utilizing Next.js, Supabase, and a Vercel Function for AI integration (Claude).
+*   The implemented solution aligns well with the high-level architecture described in `docs/architecture.md`, utilizing Next.js, Supabase, and a Vercel Function for AI integration (Gemini).
 *   No critical architectural violations were identified.

 ---